rcleong194/rcleong194/README.md

 I’m currently learning Unreal 5 and know the basics of CPP.
 I also have an interest in DevOps in a general sense and have experimented with AWS.
 I'm also currently checking out what Docker and .NetCore are about.

+I have mostly worked with the VIVE to create simulations for 5DT (https://5dt.com/simulators/).
 <!---
 rcleong194/rcleong194 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.